low-earth-orbit/react-course-2024/notes.md

 ### 378 useFetcher hook

 `fetcher` is used whenever we need to trigger an action without triggering a route transition / don't load the route component

+### 379 defer data loading

+By default, data is loaded before rendering the page.
+We sometimes want to load the page while waiting for the data to be loaded.